 Energy use plays a key role in community development.
 Reliability, efficiency, and a diverse portfolio of energy services all contribute to community resiliency.
 The use of fossil fuels impacts water quality, air quality, floral and faunal health, as well as human health.
-Furthermore, fossil energy sources, such as petroleum, are depleting and will inevitably decline in quality (net energy) and overall availability.
-Reducing our reliance on these energy sources is a prudent strategy for community adaptation to this decline.

 In Bloomington, our particular challenges include a major dependence on fossil fuels and a housing stock made up of two-thirds rental properties, which creates barriers to significant progress in efficiency.
 While the City has already engaged in numerous efforts to reduce energy use and to diversify its sources of energy, more remains to be done.

 There are encouraging developments nationwide as well as local opportunities that will help Bloomington reach a better, more resilient energy future.
 These include: